Natural Stages of Growth in Writing

 The stop and start stage of writing.
 One day the student gets a detailed story to paper.
 The next week, she complains that she hates writing.
 In this podcast we look at how you can create the conditions for growth and joy in writing with your kids.

-How to make the somewhat treacherous journey from adorable, fact-centered child to rhetorical imagination (the awareness that the world is inhabited by unlimited numbers of perspectives).
+This is our first of a two part discussion of the Transition to Ownership stage of writing growth.
+This is the time when your students are making the somewhat treacherous journey from adorable, fact-centered child to rhetorical imagination (the awareness that the world is inhabited by unlimited numbers of perspectives).

 Continues the discussion of your role in the “Big Juicy Conversations” you need to be having with your fledgling thinkers.